Robert Schwartzman: Career

-On November 16, 2004, the band issued their first DVD, Spit & Sweat.
+On November 16, 2004, the band issued their first DVD, Spit and Sweat.
 The hour-long documentary features interviews with the band and live performances from Los Angeles.
 The DVD also includes the videos for "Blueside", "I'm Shakin'", "If It Were Up to Me", and "Popstars", which was released as a never-before-seen video.
 Following their 2006 summer tour, the band began the recording sessions for their second album.
 Three songs from previous sessions ("Don't Come Around Again", "Paralyzed", and "Tell Me Soon"), were kept for their new album, Calling the World.
-On March 6, 2007, the single "When Did Your Heart Go Missing?" was released on their MySpace account.
-The single also was used in commercials for the TV show Beauty and the Geek.
+On March 6, 2007, the single "When Did Your Heart Go Missing?" was released on their MySpace account, and was also used in commercials for the TV show Beauty and the Geek.
 The album was released to stores July 17, 2007, and debuted at #42 on the Billboard Top 100 Albums chart.

 Schwartzman released his first solo album, Double Capricorn, on October 25, 2011.
 All profits from the sale of the album will be donated to the Tibetan Healing Fund, to help build a new birthing center.
 He scored the 2013 film Palo Alto with Dev Hynes of Blood Orange.

-In 2016, Schwarzmann wrote and directed Dreamland, starring Johnny Simmons and Amy Landecker.
+In 2016, Schwartzman wrote and directed Dreamland, starring Johnny Simmons and Amy Landecker.
 It had its world premiere at the Tribeca Film Festival on April 14, 2016.
 It was released in a limited release and through video on demand on November 11, 2016.
-In 2018, he directed The Unicorn starring Lauren Lapkus and Nick Rutherford.
+In 2018, he directed The Unicorn, starring Lauren Lapkus and Nick Rutherford.
 It had its world premiere at South by Southwest on March 10, 2018.

 Utopia Media

-In 2018, Robert co-founded Utopia Media, a "filmmaker first" distribution company.
+In 2018, Schwartzman co-founded Utopia Media, a "filmmaker first" distribution company.
 In 2020, Utopia Media announced the launch of Altavod, a platform for filmmakers to more easily distribute and profit from their films.
 Altavod originally launched in partnership with Unanimous Media’s documentary Jump Shot, a documentary that uncovered the inspiring true story of the forgotten basketball legend who developed, pioneered, and popularized the modern-day jump shot.
 Stephen Curry served as an executive producer on the film, which was distributed by Aspiration Media.

 In 2020, Utopia Media released a 4K restoration of the 1980s cult-classic Rad by director Hal Needham.
-It starred Schwartzman's mother, Talia Shire, and was executive produced by his father, Jack Schwartzman.The film made its belated Blu-ray and 4K Ultra HD debut in May 2020, from Vinegar Syndrome and Utopia Distribution.
+It starred Schwartzman's mother, Talia Shire, and was executive produced by his father, Jack Schwartzman.
+The film made its belated Blu-ray and 4K Ultra HD debut in May 2020, from Vinegar Syndrome and Utopia Distribution.